Viewing PDFs in MAUI for C# .NET

 </TabBar>

-On the start-up of the application, IronPDF Viewer will prompt the user to open a PDF by default.
-It is possible for it to open a PDF automatically on start-up, as well.
-There are three ways in which you can load a PDF on start-up: by a filename, through a byte array, and through a stream.
+On application start-up, IronPDF Viewer prompts the user to open a PDF by default.
+However, it can open a PDF automatically on start-up, which improves the user experience for applications that need to display specific documents immediately.
+You can load a PDF on start-up in three ways: by filename, through a byte array, and through a stream.
+Each method offers different advantages depending on your data source and application architecture.

 <?xml version="1.0" encoding="utf-8" ?>